 Before we proceed, let’s just briefly ask ourselves why people continue to experiment with hybrid builds, among those who continue to use a pure or a Trap Monster build.
 Keep in mind if you are in the DLM Discord, you are always free to ask members of the channel to help build your deck!
 Please ask if you want to see builds (especially those not shown in “Sample Decks”), and we will provide.

-- The Darklord version adds draw power in the form of Darklord Ixchel (searchable with Banishment of the Darklords), with the ability to plus with Ixchel for synergy with the Labyrinth Builder skill and an added monster effect negate from searching The Sanctified Darklord.
+- The Darklord version adds draw power in the form of Darklord Ixchel (searchable with Banishment of the Darklords), with the ability to “plus” in card advantage with Ixchel and an added monster effect negate from searching The Sanctified Darklord.
 It also has good recursion of Ixchel from searching Darklord Contact for follow-up next turn if needed, building a strong persistent board.
 This is the most expensive version, but highly worth trying if you have the cards.
+This deck uses Reinforcements as its best skill.

 - The Neos version provides Elemental HERO Brave Neos as a strong body compared to any Flip monster in the game, with a one-time protection from destruction that improves matchups against Ancient Gears, Triamids, and other decks that are able to turn off effect activations or nuke the field with Black Rose Dragon.
 Provides pseudo-card advantage from a searched Neos Fusion for a later turn when using Labyrinth Builder, which has become more essential to the skill nowadays after the nerf to Masked Tribute.